ahmedkaludi/schema-and-structured-data-for-wp/readme.txt

 = 1.9.18 (14 Dec 2019) =

-* Major Feature: Added review form to submit user review from the post #538
+* Major Feature: Added review form to submit user review from the post.
+Use the shortcode to show form [saswp-reviews-form] #538
 * Feature: Added reviews popup to select review on add review enabling #600
 * Added: Author URL property in author schema #638
 * Added: Compatibility with Testimonial Pro plugin #627